initbiz/initbiz.github.io/letsrent/index.md

 [//]: # (Documentation)

 ## Orders
-Orders can be created using `CreateOrder` component as well as backend controller but there are little differences between those two.
-While creating order using component, dates are strictly validated.
-When you create an order in the backend, dates has to be set wisely.
+Orders can be created using the `CreateOrder` component as well as backend controller but there are little differences between those two.
+While creating order using the component, dates are strictly validated.
+When you create an order in the backend, dates have to be set wisely.
 Rentables will still be filtered by availability but dates can be set even in the past.
 It's just for the convenience of the employees of the rental.

 ### Order price
-In every rental office there have to defined such constants:
+In every rental office there have to define such constants:
 1. minimum period for the rental (whether it is 15 minutes, 1 hour, 1 day and so on),
 1. buffer for all rentals.

 ![Time spans settings](https://raw.githubusercontent.com/initbiz/initbiz.github.io/master/letsrent/assets/images/settings-time-spans.png)

-> For example, when we have car rental, we would like to have minimum period of one day and for example 2 hours of buffer between rentals to prepare cars.
+> For example, when we have a car rental, we would like to have a minimum period of one day and for example 2 hours of buffer between rentals to prepare cars.

-Every price of the rentable models define price for the defined period.
+Every price of the rentable models defines the price for the defined period.

 > In the car rental example where our minimal rental period is one day, in the rental models we give prices for one day.

 To calculate the price for the rentable model, by default the `Order` model is running `getPriceCalculatedFor` method which is defined in the `Rentable` behavior.
-The method by default is multipling the given price by the count of periods.
+The method by default is multiplying the given price by the count of periods.
 If you want to give custom logic for the model, you can override the method in the rentable model.

 ### Status and payment status
 Payment statuses are: